9dots/devy/devy-white/max-guesses.md

       RETURN too small hint
   ```

-With their partner, students plan and attempt to implement a solution for checking if the user guess is correct.
+With their partner, students plan and attempt to implement a solution for creating a maximum number of guesses.
+If the maximum number is reached, the game should output 'Game over'

 1. Fill in handout
 2. Discuss plans